 - Improved bone density since your body will absorb calcium more efficiently

 There’s no such thing as using soda to aid in weight loss.
 The most effective beverage for lasting weight loss and improved health is simply water.
 Drink several ounces daily for a natural and healthy energy boost that helps to detoxify and clean your system.

 Need help making the swap?
 Try a Reverse Osmosis Drinking Water System, and get great-tasting water right from the tap!
-Call Culligan Water of Kansas City to find out how you can get the best water today!
+Call Culligan Water of Northeast Kansas to find out how you can get the best water today!